Skip to Content

 Can You Wax RV Decals?

 This is a good question!
-The answer is yes, BUT it’s very important to use the right type of wax.
+The answer is yes, BUT it’s very important to use the correct type of wax.
 RV waxes are NOT all created equal.
 Here’s why:

 Unfortunately, many wax products on the market contain petroleum distillates.
 Most RV manufacturers discourage the use of products that contain petroleum distillates, since they can damage your RV decals and cause them to degrade prematurely.